Robinhood Markets Inc. (HOOD) Shares Soar Above 1-Year High

 After a stumble in the market that brought HOOD to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -30.64% of loss for the given period.

-During the last 5 trading sessions, HOOD fell by -8.20%, which changed the moving average for the period of 200-days by +5.86% in comparison to the 20-day moving average, which settled at $9.65.
+During the last 5 trading sessions, HOOD remain unchanged, which changed the moving average for the period of 200-days by -5.95% in comparison to the 20-day moving average, which settled at $9.35.
 In addition, Robinhood Markets Inc. saw 8.72% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HOOD starting from Bhatt Baiju, who sale 87,413 shares at the price of $9.88 back on Apr 10.
-After this action, Bhatt Baiju now owns 918,137 shares of Robinhood Markets Inc., valued at $863,230 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HOOD starting from Tenev Vladimir, who sale 23,311 shares at the price of $8.41 back on May 03.
+After this action, Tenev Vladimir now owns 1,066,634 shares of Robinhood Markets Inc., valued at $195,964 using the latest closing price.

-Gallagher Daniel Martin Jr, the Chief Legal Officer of Robinhood Markets Inc., sale 11,673 shares at $9.68 during a trade that took place back on Apr 05, which means that Gallagher Daniel Martin Jr is holding 428,259 shares at $113,019 based on the most recent closing price.
+Bhatt Baiju, the Chief Creative Officer of Robinhood Markets Inc., sale 23,313 shares at $8.41 during a trade that took place back on May 03, which means that Bhatt Baiju is holding 100,300 shares at $195,960 based on the most recent closing price.

 Stock Fundamentals for HOOD